utkarsh3r/two-playerRetro-spaceship-game-using-pygame-/README.md

 ## controls
 W A S D for player one
-Arrow keys for player two
+and Arrow keys for player two